-Court reporters are required to upload transcripts to CM/ECF in accordance with the Case Management Electronic Case File instructions included as Appendix #4.
+Court reporters are required to upload transcripts to CM/ECF.

 XI.
 HOURLY/DAILY TRANSCRIPTS

 Production of hourly or daily transcripts will not be subsidized by the Court.
 The assigned reporter will be responsible for organizing and managing all hearings/trials involving production of hourly or daily copy transcripts.
 The following procedures are to be followed: